bostonwp/wordcamp-2018/README.md

 #### `widgets`

-The styling for each widget on the page, if it needs custom styles.
+The styling for each widget-area on the page, if it needs custom styles.
 Each widget should be a new file in `widgets/`.

 #### `content`